logto-io/logto/packages/connector-alipay-native/README.md

 [Register an Alipay developer account](https://certifyweb.alipay.com/certify/reg/guide#/) if you don't have one.

-## Create and Configure Alipay Apps
+## Create and configure Alipay app

 1. Sign in to the Alipay console with the account you have just registered.
 2. Go to **Web & Mobile Apps** tab in **My Application** panel.